 As the capital of the United Kingdom, London has a handful of regional and international airports.
-Heathrow International Airport (LRH) is the major and the biggest airport that serves London.
+Heathrow International Airport LHR is the major and the biggest airport that serves London.

 And the good news for Priority Pass holders – you have a choice of which Heathrow Priority Pass lounge you want to visit, and the popular Aspire Lounge Heathrow Terminal 5 is one of those terminals.